< Go to Bouldering Crash Pads

 The main dislike is that with the triple fold design it's hard to carry much stuff in it.
 You have to put everything in a small backpack and really tighten it down.
 Even then, the weight carries a little awkwardly.
 For many serious boulderers this is a giant deal because it makes it hard to bring extra pairs of shoes, a big chalk bucket, etc.

 Also, the shoulder straps are not the most comfortable.
 They are similar to the Mad Pad's, which work fine for light loads.
 However, with heavy loads the shoulder straps cut into my shoulders a bit.
 Since this pad comes with a waist belt, that is not a giant deal.
 One minor dislike: that same great long strap that turns the pad into a couch also is a bit annoying when carrying the pad.
 You always have to tuck it away.
 That said, I love the couch feature so this minor annoyance is worth it.

 This pad is best for all-around bouldering from beginner to expert.
 It is ideal for climbers on a budget.
 Entry level boulderers need to pay attention to the ankle-rolling possibilities and not learn about them the hard way!

-At $240 this is the least expensive of all the big pads we reviewed.
+At $249, this is one of the least expensive of all the big pads we reviewed.
 Combine the low price with its long-lasting thick and stiff foam and it could be a good deal for a basic all-around pad.

 — Chris McNamara